ComplexNetTSP/NET4255/README.md

 ## Introduction

 * Each step should be validated with a professor
-* You should maintain a gitlab/github repository for your project
+* You should maintain a github repository for your project
 * Before starting a given step present the sketch of your infrastructure to a professor

 ## 1. Develop a docker file for your website